gabriellealexa/blockstack-app-generator/README.md

     | React | `npx generator-blockstack --react` |
     | Vue | `npx generator-blockstack --vue` |

-  At least for React, you will have to install Stacks 2.0 transactions using:
+  At least for React, you will have to install Stacks 2.0 transactions and Connect using:

     ```bash
     npm install @blockstack/stacks-transactions
+    npm install --save @blockstack/connect
     ```